 Remember those sheets of grid paper they used to hand out in elementary school, the ones you’d use for geometry or to draw graphs.
+Well, they’ve found their way to the digital world and our cloud phone system is one of them.

 I personally was always attracted to grids, so anytime I got to use them, for example- in school or other places , I was always delighted.
 Then, around 2012 we released the first version of the phone system, it had a true grid canvas while right now it’s technically a “dot grid”.

-The fluidity of the grid and how it connects with modules will put your mind at ease when setting up your call logic ( Sometimes a scary and daunting task) A company with 15 agents or an entrepreneur just setting up a new business – your call logic will differ.
+The fluidity of the grid and how it connects with modules will put your mind at ease when setting up your call logic (Sometimes a scary and daunting task) A company with 15 agents or an entrepreneur just setting up a new business – your call logic will differ.

 Could you imagine trying to set all this up with drop down menus, and check boxes?